AAFC-BICoE/dina-planning/docs/glossary.md

 In natural history collections, the material sample is typically collected, and either preserved or destructively processed. (from Darwin Core)

 ## Material Sample State
+Represents the state od a material sample when its condition is negatively impacted.
+Fixed values include: destroyed, damaged, lost or decommissioned

 ## Material Sample Type
 A Material Sample is a physical result of a sampling (or subsampling) event.
 In biological collections, the material sample is typically collected, and either preserved or destructively processed.
 A Material Sample Type is a system-defined term that prescribes the downstream expectations and logic in how derivative (or child) Material Samples are to be interpreted and digitally managed.